Search This Site

 CPU Heatsink

-Note: Whether you are building a computer or building a home theater PC, installing a heatsink is fairly universal, but there are exceptions.
+Note: Whether you build a computer or build a home theater PC, installing a heatsink is fairly universal, but there are exceptions.
 Refer to your heatsink manual to ensure that there are no extra steps required.

 Depending on the heatsink that you have, you may need to remove the existing heatsink mounting plate and replace it with the one that came with your heatsink.
 Install Heat Sink